cwchen123/homebin/README.md

 Check whether a process is running.  `grep` is excluded.

+### body

+Execute command except header part.
+From Data Science at the Command Line.

 ### elisp

 Use Emacs as an interpreter.
 By default, error message is suppressed.